secure-device-onboard/docs/docs/iot-platform-sdk/development-guide.md

 ## Rest Contracts between OCS (server) and OPS/To0Scheduler (client)

 Following are the pre-defined REST API specifications for all the resource paths that must be implemented and exposed by an OCS implementation.
-Both, OPS and To0Scheduler makes requests to the OCS implementation, as clients, using this format.
+Both, OPS and To0Scheduler make requests to the OCS implementation, as clients, using this format.

 | Operation                               | Description                                                  | Path/Query Parameters                    | Request Body  | Response Body |
 | ---------------------------------------:|:------------------------------------------------------------:|:----------------------------------------:|:-------------:|--------------:|